REPORTS TO: Club Director or Club Manager

 - Work in any department within Club on an emergency basis, especially the game room at an acceptable performance level to maintain a safe environment.

-- Drive organization vehicles, such as 15 passenger vans, busses, etc.
+- Drive organization vehicles, such as 15 passenger vans, buses, etc.

 - Manage Club Finances to understand and work within department budgets.

 - Take members on field trips and provide direct supervision of assigned members at places like museums, zoos, college visits, etc.